 We put this suggestion as both a public and private recognition option simply because many social recognition platforms offer both capabilities.

 Terryberry’s platform allows for recognition to be sent publicly, but also privately through direct messages.
-Managers can choose to even award their employees with points or awards without the need for public acknowledgement.
+Managers can choose to even award their employee with points or awards without the need for public acknowledgement.

 You may be wondering how significant employee recognition (of any kind) really is.
 Sure, it’s nice to have, but is it necessary?
 The answer may depend on your company’s goals, culture, and resources.